 - 1.1 Infrastructure and hydrological constraints together define the capability of hydro generating schemes to store energy and produce electricity.
-This dataset records material attributes of generating plant and consents that govern storage volumes and flows associated with the 10 largest reservoirs from 1980 onwards. - 1.2 The information has been collected from plant owners.
-It is needed to accurately derive the specific energy (in terms of electricity potential) of water in each reservoir and energy storage in GWh. - 1.3 The dataset tracks changes in these attributes through time, allowing a view of capability and hydrological constraints which impact plant operation.
+This dataset records material attributes of generating plant and consents that govern storage volumes and flows associated with the main reservoirs from 1980 onwards. - 1.2 The information has been collected from plant owners and consenting agencies.
+It is needed to accurately derive the specific energy (in terms of electricity potential) of water in each reservoir and energy storage in GWh. - 1.3 The dataset tracks changes in these attributes through time providing record of plant and hydro scheme capability.
 Understanding historical capability is useful especially when undertaking analysis based on historical outcomes.